mesqueeb/vuex-easy-firestore/docs/extra-features.md

 ## Hooks before insert/patch/delete

-A function where you can check something or even change the doc before the store mutation occurs.
+A function where you can check something or even change the doc (the doc object) before the store mutation occurs.
-! **Must call `updateStore(doc)` to make the store mutation.**
-But you may choose not to call this to abort the mutation.

 ```js
 {